micahwierenga/build-a-website/readme.md

 > ***Note:*** _This can be a pair programming activity or done independently._

-###Description
+### Description

 Imagine it's 13 months from now, and you've started taking on work as a freelance developer.
 So far you've done work for (imaginary) companies like Relaxr, Startup Matchmaker, and Citipix, and you want to showcase the web apps and landing pages you've built for them.
 Take what you've learned from class and the prework and build a portfolio site, using HTML and simple CSS, that showcases your hard work from the past 13 months.

 Create two pages - an 'About Page' and a 'Portfolio' - that link to one another.
-Your 'About Page' should describe your mission and value proposition and your 'Portfolio' should include [screenshots](starter-code/images) with descriptions of the work you've done for the companies mentioned above.
+Your 'About Page' should describe your mission (i.e., what do you want to accomplish with your skills, and not just coding skills?) and value proposition (i.e., why should a company hire you?) and your 'Portfolio' should include [screenshots](starter-code/images) with descriptions of the work you've done for the companies mentioned above.
 Don't worry if you can't come up with any text for the pages--we've provided you with [some sample copy](starter-code/sample-copy.txt) that you can use.

 #### Requirements

-- Link both pages together using `a` tag
+- Link both pages together using the `a` tag
 - Use a unique `title` and a single unique `h1` tag
 - Show images using `img` tags including unique `alt` attributes
 - Use an external CSS stylesheet to style your pages
 - Select at least 5 elements on the page and apply at least 5 different css properties (`font-size`, `color`, `font-family`, `background`, `text-decoration`) to these elements
-- Use at least 6 different HTML tags (`h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `ul`, `ol`, `a`, `img`) on your pages
+- Use at least 6 different HTML tags (`h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `ul`, `ol`, `a`, `img`, `div`) on your pages
 - Follow naming conventions, maintain consistency across your .html and .css files
 - Indent nested elements to increase your code's readability